 Senior Associate Dean for Health Policy in the Jacobs School of Medicine and Biomedical Sciences

-Affordable Care Act, health care policy, Medicare and Medicaid policy, clinicians’ response to the opioid epidemic
+Affordable Care Act, Medicare for all, health care policy, Medicare and Medicaid policy, clinicians’ response to the opioid epidemic

 Nancy Nielsen, a past president of the American Medical Association and a member of the Institute of Medicine of the National Academy of Sciences, is one of the nation’s leading experts on health care policy and health care reform.